Gamecube762/AHIT_UltrawideIssue/README.md

 I've added the modded exe used for the comparison shots.
 The exe was modded to use `Hor+` instead of `Vert-`.
 It can be placed in `\steamapps\common\HatinTime\Binaries\Win64\` and renamed to `HatinTimeGame.exe`.

-The modded exe was modified from the [May 19th update](https://steamcommunity.com/games/AHatinTime/announcements/detail/2894038190191511566).
+~~The modded exe was modified from the [May 19th update](https://steamcommunity.com/games/AHatinTime/announcements/detail/2894038190191511566)~~.
+A hidden update was released on [May 23rd ( #6295086 )](https://steamdb.info/app/253230/history/).
+The modded exe was updated to this version.
 This exe will become outdated when the game receives an update.

 The images were originally taken with a modded exe from [May 11th update](https://steamcommunity.com/games/AHatinTime/announcements/detail/1609385662082175714).
 This exe has been placed into `/May 11th binaries/`.